-- Submission due date: Annual submissions are accepted from faculty by January 23 at 5 p.m.
-(New deadline).
+- Submission due date: Annual submissions are accepted from faculty by October 19 at 5 p.m.
 Ad hoc submissions may be evaluated after this time (pending the availability of funds) on a case-by-case basis.

 How to apply Accordion Closed

-The PDF document must be saved as follows: REGYEAR_Last name of applicant_First name of applicant, e.g., REG2022_Smith_John
+The body of the proposal must be written using the Narrative Template provided, and the document must be saved as a PDF.
+The PDF document must be saved as follows: REGYEAR_Last name of applicant_First name of applicant, e.g., REG2023_Smith_John.

 Selection criteria Accordion Closed